Visitors Health Insurance

 • Depending upon the area you are seeking to work in:

-• Minister: That you have been authorized to perform religious duties in general and should specify which duties you are authorized to perform.
+• Minister: You must have been authorized to perform religious duties in general and should specify which duties you are authorized to perform.

-• Religious professional: That you have a US bachelor's degree or the foreign equivalent that is required for your religious profession.
+• Religious professional: You must have a U.S. bachelor’s degree or the foreign equivalent that is required for your religious profession.
 You must also submit an official academic record.

-• Another religious vocation or occupation: That you are qualified to work in that religious vocation or occupation. e.g., if you are applying to work as a nun or a monk, you would need to provide evidence that you are a nun or a monk.
+• Another religious vocation or occupation: You are qualified to work in that religious vocation or occupation. e.g., If you are applying to work as a nun or a monk, you would need to provide evidence that you are a nun or a monk.

 • Non-ministerial or non-professional capacity for a religious organization affiliated with a religious denomination: Establish how the religious organization is affiliated with the denomination.